RasaHQ/rasa/docs/api/custom-nlu-components.rst

 Below is the specification of the :class:`rasa.nlu.components.Component` class with the methods you'll need to implement.

 .. note::
-    There is a detailed tutorial on building custom components `here
+    There is a detailed tutorial on building custom components `here a
     <https://blog.rasa.com/enhancing-rasa-nlu-with-custom-components/>`_.